 In addition to hairdressing education, the partnership offers support in other ways.In Brazil, 12 youth communication centers have been created to provide life skills training, a broad range of social and practical tools used to help vulnerable teenagers to realize their potential.
 In Romania, community centers and a network of social workers have been created to promote children’s rights to education, provide vulnerable teenagers with life skills and offer counselling for families.

-This program is supporting UNICEF in order to provide life skills training and hairdressing education to vulnerable young people in Vietnam and Romania.
-UNICEF does not endorse any brand, services, or product.
+This program is supporting UNICEF in order to provide life skills training and hairdressing education to vulnerable young people.